Get Free 3D Consultation Now

 Allow the Site to become Warm and Red

-If there are signs of inflammation, medical attention is required immediately.
+If there are signs of inflammation, prompt professional review is advised.

 Importance of Professional Care For Lip Fillers